 Travel with EcoVoyager

-Samaipata sits at 1,650 meters in Bolivia's Codo de los Andes, where the mountain range bends east toward the Amazon Basin, 120 kilometers from Santa Cruz de la Sierra.
-EcoVoyager connects you with archaeologist-guided explorations of El Fuerte's three-civilization carved monolith, naturalist-led treks through Amboró's giant fern forests and condor viewing sites, and sommelier-accompanied tastings at Uvairenda and other high-altitude vineyards.
-Our local partners arrange private 4x4 transfers across the region's remote roads, secure certified Amboró guides required by park regulations, and book boutique eco-lodges in a town where bohemian charm meets serious conservation commitment.
+Ecovoyager connects you with archaeologist-guided visits to El Fuerte's carved monolith, naturalist-led treks through Amboró's giant fern forests and condor sites, and tastings at Uvairenda and other high-altitude vineyards.
+Our local partners arrange private 4x4 transfers on the region's remote roads, secure the certified Amboró guides that park rules require, and book boutique eco-lodges in a town where bohemian charm meets real conservation.

 Archaeologist-guided exploration of El Fuerte's three-civilization carvings